What happens to child living arrangements after a divorce?

-Do children always live with the mother?
+Do children always live with the mother following a divorce?

 Although social norms and traditions have changed quite drastically over the past few decades and fathers are far more involved in raising their children than in the past, it is still often the case that when parents get divorced the children end up living with their mother – especially when there are young children involved.

 But it is becoming increasingly common for children to live with their father instead, and shared child living arrangements are also gaining in popularity.

 Parents have total flexibility in deciding on child living arrangements, as long as these do not negatively impact the children (eg by interfering with their schooling etc).

 The children will normally live primarily with one parent (usually the mother).
 In this scenario, the other parent will often get to see their children at regular intervals, such as every other weekend.

 This option provides children with more stability but the non-resident parent may feel left out.

 2) Joint residency

 The children will be considered to be residents with both their parents, with their time spent in two separate homes (eg one week with their mother followed by one week with their father etc).

 Although this may not amount to a 50:50 split of their time, this is perhaps the most equitable way of sharing parental responsibilities.
 However, the constant shuttling of children between two separate households can lead to feelings of instability.